DineshDumka/AI-Resume-Builder/README.md

-# CleverCV: AI-Powered Resume Builder
+# CleverCV: AI-Powered Resume Builder.

 Welcome to **CleverCV**, an AI-powered resume builder designed to simplify the process of creating professional resumes.